Live Riverside County Listings

 How do I find current Riverside County foreclosure and short sale listings?

 The live search portal linked on this page pulls foreclosure and short sale listings directly from the California Regional MLS, filtered to Riverside County.
 It refreshes daily.
-You can also request a personalized shortlist by leaving your name, cell phone, and email — Kiri sends curated matches directly, often before most buyers see them on public search sites.
+You can also request a personalized shortlist by leaving your name, cell phone, and email — Kiri sends curated matches directly.

 Kiri Suykry — Real Estate Broker, Keller Williams Huntington Beach, Riverside County foreclosure and short sale specialist